nkozdemir/fakestore-django-backend/README.md

 # FakeStore Django Backend

-This project is a Django backend that acts as a proxy and wrapper for the [FakeStore API](https://fakestoreapi.com/docs).
-It provides endpoints to fetch products and categories, and is configured to use a PostgreSQL database running in Docker.
+This project is a Django backend that mirrors the [FakeStore API](https://fakestoreapi.com/docs) using a local PostgreSQL database.
+It provides endpoints to fetch and manipulate products, carts, and users.

 ## Features
+- Local PostgreSQL database storage for all data
-- Proxy endpoints for products and categories from FakeStore API
+- Complete API for products, carts, users, and authentication
 - PostgreSQL database via Docker Compose
 - Django 5.x, Python 3.13